 Running a nearly empty train isn’t just an Amtrak practice.
-Regional systems like Chicago’s Metra, Philadelphia’s SEPTA, and California’s Caltrain also run trains with few passengers during off-peak hours or as part of equipment positioning.
-These trains may look underused but are crucial for keeping the rail network running smoothly and reliably.
+Regional systems, such as Chicago’s Metra, Philadelphia’s SEPTA, and California’s Caltrain, also operate trains with few passengers during off-peak hours or as part of equipment positioning.
+These trains may appear underutilized, but they are essential for maintaining the rail network’s smooth and reliable operation.

 During a recent trip on the Hiawatha, I had an entire car to myself.
 As the train approached the Sturtevant station, I glanced through the windows and saw how empty it was.
 I knew I’d have my pick of window seats.
 This experience made me reflect on how these “empty” trains serve a greater purpose than what meets the eye.